Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-16-Daily-Progress.md

 here in Flagstaff can make this challenging.
 It took around 4 tries to get it all off, which is risky, as you risk removing the sticky from the protector or cracking it, but can be done very carefully.

+- Read the chapter on formatting in [Jon Duckett's HTML and CSS](https://amzn.to/3c6KP2C) (affiliate) in preparation for working on a body template for my website tomorrow.